-Salisbury High School has developed and sustained an innovative Care system which makes a positive difference to student motivation, learning and wellbeing.
+Salisbury High School has an innovative Care system which makes a positive difference to student motivation, learning and wellbeing.
 Our Care system underpins and supports our school aim, our school values, fundamental processes and structures designed to help students maximise their personal, social, academic and vocational development.
 We attribute our significantly high staff/student retention, student achievements and resilience to the ongoing positive, purposeful relationships that our care system (regarded as best practice both locally and nationally) promotes and delivers.

-In addition to daily care sessions each morning, there are two Personal Development lessons each week.
+In addition to daily care sessions each morning, there is one Personal Development lesson each week.
 During this time, students participate in activities which raise their awareness of career options, develop skills in establishing and maintaining positive relationships with others, develop organisational and learning strategies, and discuss a wide range of contemporary issues such as racism, harassment and bullying, drug and alcohol awareness.
 The Care system is positively received by families, students and teachers.
 It provides a framework through which positive relationships are developed between parents, students and staff that support student wellbeing, monitor student achievement, develop pathway plans, encourage service for all, and develop responsible citizenship.

 Parents are invited by Care Teachers to collect their child’s report at the end of terms 1, 2 and 3 for a student led discussion of learning goals and issues for the future.
 Term 4 reports are distributed to students at the end of term.